Overview

 Affinidi Trust Network (ATN)

-Affinidi Trust Network consists of tools and services to bring the Holistic Identity vision to life.
-The Affinidi Trust Network integrates data from multiple authoritative sources while ensuring the data’s integrity and its chain of custody.
-It also enables individuals to provide consent for data sharing while verifying the identities of all parties involved in the transaction.
+The Affinidi Trust Network provides tools and services to realise the Holistic Identity vision.
+It integrates data from multiple trusted sources while preserving data integrity and chain of custody.
+It also enables users to give consent for data sharing and verifies the identities of all parties involved.

 Affinidi Trust Network